 We don't specialize in any particular style, we aim to cover the entire range through Traditional, Swing, Mainstream and Modern Jazz.
 Our experience is that we get the best audiences with an interestingly varied and well-balanced program.

-There are no more gigs available until summer 2020, sorry.
-We'll soon begin planning the September-December 2020 season.
+There are no more gigs available in 2020, sorry.
+The next season we'll be planning is January-March 2021.
 All gig enquiries that we've received will be taken into consideration, including the older enquiries, and the bands that we're able to offer a gig to will be contacted with a date proposal.
 Those that can't be accomodated will be automatically carried over as candidates for the following seasons, so it's not necessary to apply for gigs repeatedly.
 We know there are some venues who give the gigs to the bands that nag the most, but we're not one of those!

 If you count up our concert schedule as described above, excluding the sessions it comes to about 25 gigs per year - and we receive well over 1000 gig enquiries every year.
 That means we have 40 bands competing for each gig!
 So if you're not amongst the lucky ones who get a gig offer, please don't take it as a criticism of your music: with that level of over-demand for gigs, there's always going to be a lot of truly excellent bands that we just can't fit in.